 I love moving day!!

 I really look forward to the days we get to move to our new destination.
 Though, I am not crazy about some of the long drives to our new destination.
-I love seeing what’s new, what museum, zoo, and history we get to visit.
-We have been to water parks and amusement parks we never knew existed and have meet so many amazing people along the way.
+I love seeing what’s new, and what museums, zoos, and history we get to visit.
+We have been to water parks and amusement parks we never knew existed and have met so many amazing people along the way.

 We live for the weekdays much more than the weekends.

 Sounds silly right?
 We love the weekdays because that is when most people are at work and school.
 The campsites are quiet along with zoos, aquariums, historical sites, and museums.
 Of course excluding those pesky holidays and summer vacation.

 We really don’t miss all that stuff we got rid of when we first started